 The United States has carried out airstrikes against Iran-backed Shia militant groups in eastern Syria.
 This is the first use of military force by the Biden administration.
 These groups are believed to have been involved in a rocket attack, on Feb.
 15, against American targets in Iraq that killed a civilian contractor and injured six people.
 Four Americans were among the injured.

 Pentagon spokesman John Kirby stated that the airstrikes targeted several facilities used by Iran-backed Khomeinist militia groups.
 This includes Kait’ib Hezbollah, whose members were responsible for another attack on the American embassy in Baghdad last year.
-According to Wikipedia, Kait’ib Hezbollah is an Iraqi Shia paramilitary group which is part of the Popular Mobilization Forces that is supported by Iran.
+According to Wikipedia, Kait’ib Hezbollah is an Iraqi Shia paramilitary group that is part of the Popular Mobilization Forces that is supported by Iran.

 It is unknown whether the U.S. airstrikes resulted in any casualties.
 Kirby said that Washington has acted in a manner aimed at de-escalating the situation in eastern Syria and Iraq, and assured that President Biden will act to protect the lives of American and coalition personnel.